Book a treatment

 Does carbonation cause cellulite?
-Nope, it’s all the other junk in fizzy drink that give you cellulite.
+Nope, it’s all the other junk in fizzy drinks that give you cellulite.

 Soda / fizzy drinks and cellulite